Shinji Ikari: Neon Genesis Evangelion

 Shinji is the only child of Gendo Rokubungi and Yui Ikari, a student at Kyoto University who became a researcher.
-When he was three years old, Yui brought Shinji to the Gehirn research center in Hakone to see Evangelion 01's first activation test.
-In an accident, his mother disappears before his eyes; after the accident, Gendo leaves Shinji with an acquaintance for about ten years.
-After becoming commander of the Nerv special agency, he invites Shinji to the city of Tokyo-3 to pilot Evangelion Unit-01 to protect the city from creatures known as Angels.
-Shinji reluctantly agrees, and fights against the Angel Sachiel.
-After the Angel attack, Shinji starts to live with Misato Katsuragi, a Nerv officer and his new guardian, and attends school in Tokyo-3; after his arrival he gradually changes and meets Toji Suzuhara and Kensuke Aida, with whom he befriends.
-When the Angel Ramiel tries to destroy Nerv headquarters, Shinji and fellow pilot Rei Ayanami work together to destroy him.
-After Ramiel's defeat, a nuclear-powered machine intended to fight the Angels called Jet Alone runs amok, and he and Misato stop it; during this time, Shinji gradually starts to change his attitude, trying to be more open and spontaneous.
-He also meets Asuka Langley Soryu, an Eva pilot from Germany, and they defeat the Angel Gaghiel together in the eighth episode.
+When he was three, Yui brought Shinji to the Gehirn research center in Hakone to see Evangelion 01's first activation test.
+But in the ensuing accident, his mother disappeared before his eyes; after the accident, Gendo left Shinji with a guardian for about ten years.
+After becoming commander of the Nerv special agency, he invites Shinji to Tokyo-3 to pilot Evangelion Unit-01 and protect the city from creatures called Angels.
+Shinji reluctantly agrees and fights against the Angel Sachiel.
+After the Angel attack, Shinji starts to live with Misato Katsuragi, a Nerv officer and his new guardian, and attends school in Tokyo-3; after his arrival, he gradually changes and meets and befriends Toji Suzuhara and Kensuke Aida.
+When the Angel Ramiel tries to destroy Nerv headquarters, Shinji and fellow pilot Rei Ayanami work together to kill him.
+After Ramiel's defeat, a nuclear-powered machine intended to fight the Angels called Jet Alone runs amok, and he and Misato stop it; during this time, Shinji gradually changes his attitude, trying to be more open and spontaneous.
+He also meets Asuka Langley Soryu, an Eva pilot from Germany, and in the eighth episode, they defeat the Angel Gaghiel together.